Makarose/GameDev.tv-Course-Projects/README.md

 # GameDev.tv Course Projects

-A collection of Godot tutorial projects used to learn game development fundamentals and Godot's engine.
+A collection of Godot tutorial projects used to learn game development fundamentals and Godot.

 ## About